Nageswari-droid/Locache/README.md

 A simple datastore based caching application developed in [Node JS](https://nodejs.org).

-> Developed as part of [freshworks](https://freshworks.com) graduate trainee interview drive
+> Developed for [freshworks](https://freshworks.com) graduate trainee interview drive

 ## Guidelines for using the library